evkx/evkx.github.io/content/models/xpeng/g3/G3i/_index.md

 ## Cargo Capacity and Towing Ability

 The cargo capacity in the trunk is 380 liters.
-On the roof, you can load up to 75 kg (165.3 lbs).
+With the rear seat down, it is 760 liters.
+On the roof, you can load up to 80 kg (176.4 lbs).
 The maxium weight of the car is 2110 kg (4652 lbs), and with the base weight of 1660 kg (3660 lbs), you can max load 450 kg (992 lbs), including driver and passengers.
 Some options can increase the base weight and reduce the maximum loading weight.

 This model is not available with a towbar.
 So, to pull a trailer, you must look at other models.<div class="mt-3 mb-3">
 <a href="../" class="text-decoration-none text-black">